rdevaraveni/rdevaraveni.github.io/README.md

 # rdevara.github.io
 My website

-I have devloped my portfolio website using jekyll and also validates the pages before deploying them in main.
+I have devloped my portfolio website using jekyll and also validates the pages using github actions workflow before deploying them in gh-pages.